 The impact of child abuse should not be underestimated.
 Many children do recover well and go on to lead healthy, happy and productive lives, although most adult survivors agree that the emotional scars remain, however well buried.
 For some children, full recovery is beyond their reach, and the rest of their childhood and their adulthood may be characterised by anxiety or depression, self-harm, eating disorders, alcohol and substance misuse, unequal and destructive relationships and long-term medical or psychiatric difficulties.

-Linked policies Behaviour Management and Anti- Bullying E Safety
+Linked policies Behaviour Management and Anti- Bullying Online Safety

 Special Education Needs Attendance